 - Changes in your self-perception

-As ecstasy is often cut with other drugs or taken alongside them, withdrawal symptoms often vary from person to person.
+As MDMA is often cut with other drugs or taken alongside them, withdrawal symptoms often vary from person to person.
 A general guide timeline for withdrawal looks like this:

 Days 4-10: Your initial withdrawal symptoms should be starting to slow by now, although you may still suffer from impaired memory, poor concentration, sleeping difficulties, cravings and depression.